 • A cancellation fee of 50% applies for cancellations made less than 4 weeks in advance.

 • No cancellation fee applies for cancellations made 4 weeks or more in advance.

 Itinerary of the 15 Day All Ireland Tour

 Day 1: Scenic Drive of Wickow Mountains National Park, Walk in Glendalough, Monastic site of St Kevin.

 Glendalough Valley Walk – Loop Walk – 9Km – Approx 3.5hrs – ascent 380m

-Morning / Afternoon: Your adventure starts with a pickup in Dublin where you will meet your guide.
+Morning / Afternoon: Your adventure starts from Dublin city center, where you will meet your guide.
 Then it’s of to county Wicklow “the garden of Ireland” just south of Dublin.
 County Wicklow is known for its scenic beauty and its here where Hollywood come to make most Irish films e.g. “P.S.
 I Love You” and “Brave Heart”.
 Wicklow is a great place for many outdoor activities and its where a lot of people from Dublin like to spend their weekends exploring the hills cycling or walking before relaxing over a great meal and a fresh pint.